Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Distributed Stein Variational Gradient Descent

 \subsection{DSVGD}

-In this section, we describe the final version of \ac{DSVGD}, which, unlike \ac{U-DSVGD}, requires each agent $k$ to maintain only $N$ \textit{local} particles $\{ \theta^{(i)}_{k,n}\}_{n=1}^{N}$ across the global iterations $i=1,2,\ldots$.
-To this end, in each global iteration $i$, at the end of the $L$ local \ac{SVGD} updates in (\ref{eq:particles_updates_udsvgd}), \ac{DSVGD} carries out a form of model \textbf{distillation} \citep{hinton_distilling_knowledge_NN, feddistill} via \ac{SVGD}.
+In this section, we describe the final version of \ac{DSVGD}, which, unlike \ac{U-DSVGD}, requires each agent $k$ to maintain only $N$ \textit{local} particles $\{ \theta^{(i)}_{k,n}\}_{n=1}^{N}$ across the communication rounds $i=1,2,\ldots$.
+To this end, in each round $i$, at the end of the $L$ local \ac{SVGD} updates in (\ref{eq:particles_updates_udsvgd}), \ac{DSVGD} carries out a form of model \textbf{distillation} \citep{hinton_distilling_knowledge_NN, feddistill} via \ac{SVGD}.
 Specifically, $L^{\prime}$ additional \ac{SVGD} steps are used to approximate the term $t_{k}^{(i)}(\theta) $ using the $N$ local particles $\{\theta_{k,n}^{(i)} \}_{n=1}^{N}$.
-It is noted that this approximation step is not necessarily harmful to the overall performance, since describing the factor $t_{k}^{(i)}(\theta)$ with fewer particles can have a denoising effect that can act as a regularizer (see Sec. \ref{sec:experiments}).
+It is noted that this approximation step is not necessarily harmful to the overall performance, since describing the factor $t_{k}^{(i)}(\theta)$ with fewer particles can have a denoising effect acting as a regularizer.